 - Learning constructs: It manages the way, how buyer forms attitudes, opinions and knowledge influencing his buying decisions and also an evaluation after purchase.

-In this model, they view consumer’s behaviour as a decision-making process and identify four different activities occurring in their decision-making process; they are:
+In this model, they notice the customers decision-making process and come up with four distinctive activities occurring in their decision-making process.
+They are as follows:

 This model displays the reciprocal relations between the company and the customer, and originate among them for bilateral communication, company interact with customers by way of promotional exercises, although customers communicate by purchasing products.